Flash-back to 2015.

 “You don’t have any money left at all?
 Where are you sleeping?”
 I ask Bob.

-“Well… unfortunately, last night I sleep under the roof of the public toilet in the park” he admits.
+“Well… unfortunately, last night I slept under the roof of the public toilet in the park” he admits.

 “Are you serious?”
 Craig asks him.
 “Look, why don’t you come and camp with me and Manny at the spit?
 It’s a nice spot, near the beach.
 We’ve got a tarp set up, and some rugs and a campfire.
 It’s not the Ritz Carlton, but it’s comfy.”